Euren/2017-CS-Programming-Plan/README.md

 ## Web Development Goals

-	- (at work) Have a functional ticketing system written in .NET
+	- (at work) Have a functional ticketing system written in .NET [CURRENTLY WORKING ON]
-	- (at work) Have a functional network monitor written in MEAN+Python
+	- (at work) Have a functional network monitor written in .NET [CURRENTLY WORKING ON]
 	- Design and build 4 fake websites for real companies as mockups
 	- Write a cool interactive web app/game
 	- Additional/option API's to mess with: